 in accordance to the provisions of this Land Use Code.
 For those development applications subject to basic development review, the Director, or the Director's designee, is the authorized decision maker.
 For those development applications subject to administrative review (sometimes referred to as "Type 1 review"), the Director is the designated decision maker (see Section 6.3.7(A)(2)).
 For those development applications subject to Planning and Zoning Commission review (sometimes referred to as "Type 2 review"), the Planning and Zoning Commission is the designated decision maker (see Section 6.3.7(A)(3)).
-For PUD Overlays greater than 640 acres, the City Council is the designated decision maker after receiving a Planning and Zoning Commission review application identifies which review, Type 1 or Type 2, will apply.
+For PUD Overlays greater than 640 acres, the City Council is the designated decision maker after receiving a Planning and Zoning Commission.
+The permitted use list for a particular zone district and the development review procedure "steps" for a particular development application identifies which review, Type 1 or Type 2, will apply.
 For basic development review and building permit applications, the Director is the decision maker (see Sections 6.4 and 6.13).
 (See "Overview of Development Review Procedures," Section 6.2.2, below, for a further description of different levels of review.)
 City Council is the decision maker regarding the issuance of permits to conduct an activity or develop within an area of state interest pursuant to Article 6 after receiving a Planning and Zoning Commission recommendation.